FftyShadesofCode/web-sprint-challenge-build-a-web-api/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
-You might prepare by writing down your own answers before hand.
+You might prepare by writing down your own answers beforehand.

 1. The core features of Node.js and Express and why they are useful.
 1. Understand and explain the use of Middleware.